Acupuncture in San Diego

 During an acupuncture treatment we place very fine needles into the skin at specific places.
 These acupuncture points are where the Qi energy of the acupuncture channels rises to the surface of the body, like underground water in a spring.

 Disease and pain is caused by “stagnation of Qi.”
-Qi stagnation is an obstruction in the normal healthy flow of Qi in the body.
+Qi stagnation is an obstruction in the normal flow of Qi in the body.
 This is associated with hormonal imbalances, poor tissue nourishment, poor blood circulation, and other physiological pathologies.

 By needling these areas we can communicate with the acupuncture channels that were mapped out by the ancient Chinese.
 This restores healthy Qi flow thru the channels and helps the body to heal without drugs or surgery.